-Nevertheless there’s a long and winding road in-between Marty and saving his cowardly offspring.
+Nevertheless, there’s a long and winding road in-between Marty and saving his cowardly offspring.
 One stalked by multiple clones of granddad Biff hobbling along with his trademark cane, Griff wielding a telescopic baseball bat, and Griff’s goofball crew.
 Helping us to stay one step ahead, power-up letters can be snagged for a temporary speed boost or to replenish our energy.

 The game’s status bar HUD thingy-me-bob.

 Space-age cars (and Jurassic Park jeeps) also apparently patrol the streets determined to mow us down.
 At least it’s some consolation that they can be used as tow trucks, as in the movie.
 Let’s go surfin’ now, everybody’s learnin’ how.
-This doesn’t serve much purpose, but gee whizz pops, it sure is swell.
+This doesn’t serve much purpose, but gee-whizz pops, it sure is swell.
 Sorry, I fell back into ’50s mode for a second there.

-Steven Spielberg first became cognisant of Michael Crichton’s Jurassic Park novel in October 1989.
+Steven Spielberg first became cognizant of Michael Crichton’s Jurassic Park novel in October 1989.
 It was published on 20th November 1990.
 Back to the Future II hit the theatres on 22nd November 1989.
 Hmm, that’s tight.
 Probably just a coincidence.

 Oddly, cracks that open up in the road, oil slicks and puddles will disrupt and harm Marty, despite the presumably natural inclination to hover safely over them.
 Where was the physics consultant when that was implemented? 😉

-In other areas the developers have gone to great lengths to include intricately accurate details from the movie.
+In other areas, the developers have gone to great lengths to include intricately accurate details from the movie.
 For example the waste packages of crushed CDs and laser-discs seen littering the streets.
 There’s no room for physical media in 2015… well we’re definitely getting there.

 Then there’s Jaws 19 directed by Max Spielberg (Steven’s son born in 1985), the movie currently showing at the Hill Valley cinema.
-Unfortunately there’s no game equivalent of the holographic shark, although that would have been far easier to achieve in pixels.
+Unfortunately, there’s no game equivalent of the holographic shark, although that would have been far easier to achieve in pixels.

-You’ll also spot plenty of duplicated product placement and other relevant props… Pepsi Perfect (collected for an energy boost), a Texaco garage, Nike self-lacing shoes, Marty’s cap, the sports almanac, plutonium, and so on.
+You’ll also spot plenty of duplicated product placement and other relevant props… Pepsi Perfect (collected for an energy boost), a Texaco garage, Nike self-lacing shoes, Marty’s cap, the sports almanack, plutonium, and so on.

 In another genre-flipping gambit level three takes the form of a side-scrolling beat ’em up set in an alternate dystopian 1985.

 Thanks to Biff’s meddling in 1955 everything has gone to hell in a hand-basket.
 Delinquent thugs rule the streets and the buildings are dilapidated and adorned with barbed wire.
-Ideally the windows should be be barred too, but Images must have missed that line from the movie.
+Ideally, the windows should be barred too, but Images must have missed that line from the movie.
 Instead wrecked cars rot where they crashed and burned, while Donkey Kong barrels bounce blithely by.
 Biff’s Pleasure Paradise Casino is present and correct, as incorrect as that sounds.